 Fast-forward many decades, and even though I’ve learned a thing or two about biology, I still find myself in awe with living systems.
 Probably more now than before, and because of the thing or two that I learned about biology.

 It’s that overwhelming feeling of amazement that kept me going throughout the years, enjoying the exhilarating ups and resisting the (many) downs of experimental research.
-That is why I’m so excited to be at CSUN, where not only will I have an opportunity to continue marveling at life through our own research, but I will also an opportunity to share that sense of wonder with many, many students.
+That is why I’m so excited to be at CSUN, where not only will I have an opportunity to continue marveling at life through our own research, but I will also have an opportunity to share that sense of wonder with many, many students.